aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/dates-and-times/_index.md

 Cell A2 contains a DateTime value.
 ```

-## **How to Get DateTime Value in Aspose.Cells**
+## **How to Get a DateTime Value in Aspose.Cells**
-This example sets a DateTime value in cell A1 and A2, sets custom format of A1 and number format of A2, checks the value types of two cells, and then outputs the DateTime value and formatted string.
+This example sets a DateTime value in cell A1 and A2, sets a custom format for A1 and a number format for A2, checks the value types of the two cells, and then outputs the DateTime value and formatted string.

 ```html
 <!DOCTYPE html>